astronomer/docs/astro/develop-project.md

 ## Add DAG utility files

 Use the `include` folder to store additional utilities required by your DAGs.
 For example, helper functions, templated SQL scripts, and custom operators.
-Storing additional utilities in the `include` folder lets you deploy code without an image restart and
+Storing additional utilities in the `include` folder lets you deploy code without an image restart.

 When you use the `astro deploy -—dags` command, the `include` folder in the Astro project directory is not deployed with your DAGs and is instead built into the Docker image with your other project files.